samskivert/jmustache/README.md

     Hello {{#class}}{{name}}{{/class}}!

-Note also that one semantic difference exists between nested singleton sections and compound variables: compound variables do not make use of the default value and null value configuration.
-If a null or missing value is encountered while resolving a compound variable, an exception is always raised.
+Note also that one semantic difference exists between nested singleton sections and compound variables: after resolving the object for the first component of the compound variable, parent contexts will not be searched when resolving subcomponents.

-If you desire for a default value to be used when null or missing values are encountered, use the somewhat more verbose singleton sections.
-The use of sections clearly communicates to someone reading the template that the section will not be rendered if the object it references is missing or null and allows for a site-specific default value to be used, as in:

-    {{#foo}}{{name}}{{/foo}}
-    {{^foo}}Missing foo!{{/foo}}

 Newline trimming
 ----------------